NON-CREDIT TRAINING CERTIFICATES

 - Classification of Instructional Programs (CIP) Code is identified.

-- Certificate is a minimum of eighteen (18) hours of instruction up to a maximum of 210 hours.
+- Certificate encompasses a minimum of eighteen (18) hours of instruction up to a maximum of 210 hours.

 - Contact hours for ALL courses cannot exceed a total of two hundred-ten (210) hours.
 A single course or series of courses must be completed within the 210-hour limitation.